tournepivoine/shinpokered-fr/README.md

 - Bite is still Normal-type.
 - The Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively.
 	- This (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way.
-	- While Magnemite, Magnetite, and Magneton are pure Electric, Magnezone is part-Steel.
+	- While Magnemite and Magneton are pure Electric, Magnezone is part-Steel.
 	- Scream Tail remains Fairy/Psychic.
 - Fire remains neutral against Ice.
 - Bug and Poison remain super effective against each other.